google/flax/docs/guides/linen_upgrade_guide.rst

     logits = Transformer().apply(
       {'params': params}, inputs, rngs={'dropout': dropout_rng})  # [2] #!

-1. RNGs in Linen have "kinds" -- in this case "dropout".
-Different kinds can be treated different in JAX transformations (for example -- do you want the same dropout mask for each timestep in a sequence model or a different one?)
+1. RNGs in Linen have "kinds" -- in this case ``'dropout'``.
+Different kinds can be treated different in JAX transformations (for example, do you want the same dropout mask for each timestep in a sequence model or a different one?)

 2. Instead of using the ``nn.stochastic`` context manager, you pass in RNGs explicitly to ``module.apply``.
 During evaluation you wouldn't pass any RNGs